Brown trout: Stocking and trout farming

-The species has been widely introduced for sport fishing into North America, South America, Australia, New Zealand, and many other countries, including Bhutan, where they are the focus of a specialised fly fishery.
-The first planting in the United States occurred on April 11, 1884, into the Baldwin River, one mile east of Baldwin, Michigan.
-Brown trout have had serious negative impacts on upland native fish species in some of the countries where they have been introduced, particularly Australia.
-In Chile, Australia, New Zealand and other locations in the southern hemisphere, brown trout compete with fish from the family Galaxiidae, which also have affinity for well-oxygenated, cold streams.
-Brown trout additionally are voracious predators of invertebrates and can carry microbial pathogens like Aeromonas salmonicida.
+Brown trout has been widely introduced into North America, South America, Australia, New Zealand for sport fishing, and many other countries, including Bhutan, where they are the focus of a specialised fly fishery.
+The first stocking in the United States occurred on April 11, 1884, into the Baldwin River, one mile east of Baldwin, Michigan.
+Brown trout have had serious negative impacts on upland native fish species in some of the countries where they have been introduced, and in Chile, Australia, New Zealand and other locations in the Southern Hemisphere, brown trout compete with and prey upon freshwater fish from the family Galaxiidae, who also have affinity for cold, shallow, well-oxygenated streams and thus often share habitats.
+Brown trout additionally are voracious predators of tadpoles and freshwater invertebrates and can carry microbial pathogens like Aeromonas salmonicida.
 Genetic background is a very important factor when determining the success of trout populations, this information is vital to restore and enhance previous populations.
 Because of the trout's importance as a food and game fish, it has been artificially propagated and stocked in many places in its range, and fully natural populations (uncontaminated by allopatric genomes) probably exist only in isolated places, for example in Corsica or in high alpine valleys on the European mainland.

-Farming of brown trout has included the production of infertile triploid fish by increasing the water temperature just after fertilisation of eggs, or more reliably, by a process known as pressure shocking.
-Triploids are favoured by anglers because they grow faster and larger than diploid trout.
+Farming of brown trout has included the production of infertile triploid trout by increasing the water temperature just after fertilisation of eggs, or more reliably, by a process known as pressure shocking.
+Triploids are favoured by anglers because they grow faster and larger than natural diploid trout.
 Proponents of stocking triploids argue, because they are infertile, they can be introduced into an environment that contains wild brown trout without the negative effects of cross-breeding.
 However, stocking triploids may damage wild stocks in other ways.
 Triploids certainly compete with diploid fish for food, space, and other resources.
 They could also be more aggressive than diploid fish and they may disturb spawning behaviour.